FAQ

 • What type of situations should I report to EthicsLine?

-The EthicsLine is currently designed to receive reports regarding accounting and financial matters, research administration and compliance, issues involving information technology (IT), and athletics/NCAA compliance.
+The EthicsLine is currently designed to receive reports regarding accounting and financial matters, research administration and compliance, issues involving information technology (IT), athletics/NCAA compliance and the WVU Alumni Association.
 When submitting a report, please ensure to select the report option that is most relevant to the matter you are reporting.

 WVU also provides other reporting and issue resolution resources.
 Below is a non-inclusive list of these resources: